ArduPilot/ardupilot_wiki/plane/source/docs/fpv-plane.rst

     this isn't 100% accurate due to several factors, but is close enough.
 You may have to iterate a few times.
     Also be sure to set the :ref:`BATT_CAPACITY<BATT_CAPACITY>` parameter.

 - Compass

 Tradition fixed wing Arduplane does not need a compass for good performance,  as opposed to Copter or Quadplane which require a compass for yaw alignment.
-If you have a compass, disable it until you have everything else working.
+Even if you have a compass, disable it until you have everything else working.
 Then you can expand to it.
+Uncheck "Use this compass" for every compass in Mission Planner's SETUP/Compass screen.
+If you have no compass, these should already be unchecked.

 - Airspeed